Welcome to my comprehensive guide on how to punish a sub effectively.

 It’s not uncommon for dominants to experience some element of guilt during or after punishing their submissive.
 As I said above, it’s important to remember that punishment is a negotiated part of the dynamic.
 It serves to maintain it and the connection the dynamic is based on.
 You haven’t done anything wrong!

 Remind yourself of the reasons behind integrating punishment into your dynamic and its role within your D/s dynamic.
-(See, the why coming in useful here again.
-Also why it helps to have some of these things written down).
+(See, the ‘why’ of punishment coming in useful here again.
+This is also why it helps to have some of these things written down).

 If you find yourself really struggling with guilt or uncertainty, well.
 Please save yourself a Reddit post and just go and talk to your partner.
 Chances are they will be happy to reassure you and, at the end of the day, it’s the only way that your feelings will actually be resolved.